-My name is Marina Amor and this is my second year at Riverside High School.
+My name is Marina Amor and this is my third year at Riverside High School.
 I’m looking forward to another exciting year!

 I love Art, History and the Languages of different cultures.
 I have been a Professor of Art History, World History and Semiotics at the Universidad de Buenos Aires, the Universidad Nacional de La Plata, and Saint Catherine’s College in Argentina.
 Later, I turned my teaching interest towards younger students, and taught ESL and IB World History.

 Prior to turning to full time teaching, I worked for many years in International Finances in Argentina.